Heewon-Hailey/multi-armed-bandits-for-recommendation-systems/README.md

 ## About the project

-This work is to implement several MAB algorithms including approximate solutions w/ and w/o contextual bandit, more advanced and paper-based strategies.
+This work is to implement several MAB algorithms including basic, contextual, and more advanced multi armed bandits from papers.

 ## Background